tigera-solutions/install-calico-on-aks/README.md

 ### `Calico OSS` demo scenario

->Calico OSS demo scenario can be used in both Calico OSS and Calico Enteprise clusters.
+>Calico OSS demo scenario can be used in both Calico OSS and Calico Enterprise clusters.

 - Deploy sample application.